 Ultrasophisticated Machining Capability and Cost Savings

 Trace-A-Matic conquers complex part manufacturing with state-of-the-art 5-axis CNC machining, backed by decades of experience and unmatched creativity.
-The 5-axis platform cuts part geometry and complex shapes unachievable by other machining methods, due to the exceptional mobility of workpiece to tool rotational axes.
+The 5-axis platform cuts part geometry and complex shapes unachievable by other machining methods, due to additional axes and the exceptional mobility of workpiece to tool rotational axes.
 This enhanced 6-sided machining capability increases accuracy by combining several standalone operations, significantly reducing part handling and multiple clamping phases during the process.
 The spindle head operates in closer proximity to the workpiece, allowing shorter cutting tools with less vibration and deflection, higher cutting speeds, tighter tool moves, and improved surface finishing capability.

 Cost savings is another huge benefit of 5-axis technology.
 Consolidating 3-axis machining and other linear axes operations into a single set-up increases production throughput while reducing cycle time, costly work fixtures, and overall waste.
 It provides a more efficient and economical solution with faster lead time and production turnaround with outstanding quality.